Publish And Release

 The current publish surface is defined in package.json and includes:

-bin/for the CLI entrypointssrc/for the framework logicschemas/for the contract surfaceadapters/for reference adapterspolicy-packs/for reference policy packsdocs/for packaged documentationexamples/for canonical fixturesREADME.mdandLICENSE
+bin/for the CLI entrypointssrc/for implementation logicschemas/for the contract surfacerepo-maps/for current Repo Map examplesrepo-standards/for current Repo Standards examplesdocs/for packaged documentationexamples/for canonical examplesREADME.mdandLICENSE

 That means the npm package is not only the CLI binary.
-It also publishes the schema and fixture material needed to understand and extend the framework.
+It also publishes the schema and example material needed to understand and extend Veritas.

 What GitHub Actions Already Does